 While you can't make a bona fide espresso without pressure from a machine, you can get close(ish) to the real deal with one of these methods:

 Making espresso with a French press basically means making less coffee.
 Here's what you do: Boil one cup of water.
 While you wait for the water to heat up, add two tablespoons of freshly, finely ground coffee to your French press.
 Add a bit of the boiling water to the French press and stir briefly.
 Wait four minutes, then slowly push down the plunger, pausing every few seconds.
 Note that it'll be slightly challenging to push the plunger down due to the grind size.

 The same goes for an AeroPress; using your normal brew method for the AeroPress, prepare less coffee using a fine grind.
 If able, heat your water in a kettle to 205 to 210 degrees Fahrenheit (the optimal temperature for espresso in an AeroPress, as well as a French press).

 If you’ve ever stared slack-jawed at the coffee shop menu wondering what the difference was between all the espresso drinks, you're in good company!
 Here's an overview of the different types of espresso drinks:

 Blonde espresso, popularized by Starbucks, is simply an espresso made with light roast coffee as opposed to a traditional espresso, which uses medium or dark beans.

 Some baking recipes call for espresso powder, which is made from darkly roasted, finely-ground coffee beans.
 You can buy espresso powder at the supermarket or make it on your own at home.
-It's not meant to be used to make an actual espresso, however.
+It's not meant to be used to make an actual espresso drink, however.